Gist of Go: Concurrency

 Concurrent programming is a tricky beast, but I explain complex topics clearly, making them easier to understand.
 There are lots of examples and no dry theory.

-There are 44 interactive exercises that run directly in the browser.
-Each problem has a reference solution with an explanation.
+There are dozens of interactive exercises that run directly in the browser.
+Each problem has an automated test suite that provides immediate feedback and a reference solution with an explanation.

 Contents